V/Line VLocity: Accidents and incidents

 On 22 August 2014, a Metro Trains Comeng train Train 6502 consisted of two, 3-car sets being of cars 338M (Leading) - 1092T - 484M and 487M - 1052T - 427M., which had departed Laverton en route to Flinders Street, stopped after the driver noticed a loud noise and an apparent fault in his train's braking system.
 The V/Line train 8280 was a VLocity Diesel Multiple Unit consisting of VL05 (units 1105 (leading) and 1205), VL12 (units 1112 and 1212) and VL39 (units 1139, 1339 and 1239), which was being transferred from Geelong to Southern Cross without passengers, passed a red automatic signal in a manner that did not conform to Section 3, Rule 1 of the 1994 Book of Rules and Operating Procedures, and the driver was unable to stop before VL5 (1105) collided with the rear (427M) of stationary Metro train.
 The driver of the VLocity and 8 passengers on the Metro train sustained minor injuries.
 An investigation by the Australian Transport Safety Bureau found that the driver of the VLocity was travelling too fast for the situation, was distracted and the inadequate rear marker lights on the Metro EMU contributed to the collision.

 On 15 February 2017, set 3VL34 collided with a vehicle that had been abandoned on the line near Kangaroo Flat and derailed.
 Two people were injured.

 On 30 May 2020, set 3VL70 failed to stop at Ballarat station due to a braking problem and smashed through the historic Lydiard Street interlocked level crossing swing gates at 93 km/h, stopping 600m past the station platform.
 The Lydiard Street level crossing was closed for a year.
-In May 2021, the Victorian government announced that the gates at the Lydiard Street level crossing gates would not be repaired, and would be replaced by boom barriers.
+In May 2021, the Victorian government announced that the gates at the Lydiard Street level crossing gates would not be repaired, and would be replaced by boom barriers effectively removing the last remaining set of working wooden swing gates from the Victorian network.
 The level crossing re-opened to traffic on 16 November 2021.

 On 14 July 2022, set 3VL35, on a scheduled Echuca - Southern Cross service, collided with a semi trailer at an unprotected level crossing near Goornong, 30 km north-east of Bendigo.
 None of the 40 passengers on the train were injured, but both the train and truck driver were taken to hospital.
 VL35 was repaired and returned to revenue service.

 On 11 December 2023, set 3VL100, on a scheduled Geelong service, collided with a semi trailer that was blocking the Station Street level crossing in Norlane.
 None of the crew or 25 passengers on the train were injured, but the driver of the truck was killed.

 On the afternoon of 30 November 2024, standard gauge set 3VS97 derailed at slow speed near Southern Cross No.1 Signal Box affecting all standard gauge services to Southern Cross, including the Sydney XPT service which terminated short at Broadmeadows, until it was rerailed later that evening.
 This was a positioning move so there were no passengers on board at the time.